These control should always be read together with the NSW Health Guideline (GL2016_002)

 Telephone contact with the VIDRL on-call microbiologist is essential before any specimen referral.
 The VIDRL on-call microbiologist can be contacted on mobile 0438 599 437.
 In case of difficulty back-up is provided by the VIDRL on-call laboratory manager (0438 599 439), and the Royal Melbourne Hospital Switchboard (03 9342 7000).

 The primary diagnostic method is detection of Ebola virus by PCR in blood.
 PCR on a throat swab or urine may also be used and serology is also available.

 The essential specimen for virus detection is venous blood.
-Throat swabs and urine may also be collected.
-Blood (in EDTA tubes), throat swabs and possibly urine should be collected as per the National High Security Laboratory guidelines for management of human quarantine.
+Blood (in EDTA tubes), throat swabs and possibly urine should be collected as per the National High Security Laboratory guidelines for management of human quarantinable viral haemorrhagic fevers (29).

 Appropriate precautions must be used when collecting blood, urine or throat swab specimens.
-Infection control precautions are the same as those recommended for patient care, noting the particular recommendations for aerosol-generating procedures (see Infection control, and isolation and restriction and Appendix 11).
+Infection control precautions are the same as those recommended for patient care, noting the particular recommendations for aerosol-generating procedures (see Section 9 - Case management, Isolation and Restriction, and

 Where tests for Ebola virus have been ordered, routine haematology and other tests should be minimised since blood is highly infectious.
 If other tests are required for the immediate management of the patient, these should only be performed in close collaboration with specialist physicians, laboratory staff and public health authorities and in laboratories designated to do this work, guided by (in NSW) the state viral haemorrhagic fever plan wherever possible